Mino/MinoDB/README.md

 	}
 }
 ```

-Dynamic signals work great with MinoWebhooks plugin, which makes it easy to integrate services like Slack, Trello, Zapier without re-deploying code.

 **Note**: dynamic signals are great for rapid development, but they make additional database calls on every API call, which might impact performance of the application.
 When this becomes an issue, it is possible to disable them by passing ```dynamic_signals_enabled: false``` to MinoDB config.